-The kakapo once existed throughout New Zealand in many different habitats including scrub lands, tussock lands and coastal areas.
-It also could be found in forests but is now just confined to islands free of predation and have adapted to the regional climate.
+The kakapo once existed throughout New Zealand in many different habitats including scrublands, tussock lands and coastal areas.
+It also could be found in forests, but is now just confined to islands free of predation and have adapted to the regional climate.

-The kakapo has been ranked by the Department of Conservation as ‘Nationally Critical’ and as of February 2019, the entire adult population was 147 living parrots.
+The kakapo has been ranked by the Department of Conservation as ‘Nationally Critical’ and as of 2022, the entire adult population was just 252 living parrots.